What are self-improvement books?

 The book ‘Think and Grow Rich’ by Napoleon Hill, summarises and explains what should be the mindset, in order to grow and achieve success.
 For this one must work on the principles with the right amount of action.

-The main theme of the book, is “Thinking” as evident in the name itself.
+The main theme of the book is “Thinking” as evident in the name itself.
 Napoleon Hill’s famous statement was: “Everything that your mind can conceive, you can achieve”.

 The most important depicted in the book is the power of ‘Auto-suggestion’.
 This quality of the book makes it world-class.
-This is the main reason of the book why it has become a trusted name in the success, self-improvement and self-help industry.
+This is the main reason of the book why it has become a trusted name in the success, self-improvement, and self-help industry.

 No doubt it’s an awesome book but some of its key features you must adopt in your life in order to succeed.
 Those are:

-- Dedication is way of success.
+- Dedication is a way of success.